 WWPR’s Pro Bono Committee was first established in 1992 as a means to give back to the community by providing communications and marketing support to a local nonprofit focused on women’s and family issues.
 WWPR provides communications counsel including, branding, marketing and public relations expertise, media training and other support to help raise awareness and promote the pro bono client.

 Pro bono clients are selected for a period not to exceed two years.
 New clients are announced at WWPR’s annual luncheon and board induction held in January.
 Besides communications assistance, our pro bono client receives the revenue from the annual PR Woman of the Year Award luncheon raffle and from a gift drive during our annual holiday party.

-WWPR’s previous pro bono clients include Thrive DC, The Children’s Law Center, The DC Rape Crisis Center, Safe Shores – the DC Children’s Advocacy Center and Doorways for Women and Families.
+WWPR’s previous pro bono clients include: Financial Literacy Organization for Women & Girls, Thrive DC, The Children’s Law Center, The DC Rape Crisis Center, Safe Shores – the DC Children’s Advocacy Center and Doorways for Women and Families.

 Thrive DC: Thrive DC began in 1979 as the Dinner Program for Homeless Women, a response to the first major wave of homelessness on the streets of downtown Washington, DC.
 Over time, Thrive DC began serving meals to men and women, created a job training program, and introduced case management and educational programming.
 Thrive DC meets an individual’s most basic needs and establishes a relationship of trust through by providing its clients with various services.

 DC Rape Crisis Center: DC Rape Crisis Center is dedicated to creating a world free of sexual violence.
 The Center works for social change through community outreach, education, and legal and public policy initiatives.
 It helps survivors and their families heal from the aftermath of sexual violence through crisis intervention, counseling and advocacy.